soft-matter/trackpy/doc/installation.rst

       HDF5 file.
 This is included with Anaconda.
   * `numba <http://numba.pydata.org/>`__ for accelerated feature-finding and linking.
 This is included with Anaconda and Canopy.
 Installing it any other way is difficult;
       we recommend sticking with one of these.
-Note that numba v0.12.0 (included with Anaconda 1.9.0) has a bug and will not work at all;
-      if you have this version, you should update Anaconda.
-We support numba versions 0.11 and 0.12.2.
+We support numba versions >=0.13.4 (though 0.13.3 appears to work).
+We currently test on 0.17.

 PIMS has its own optional dependencies for reading various formats.
 You can read what you need for each format